Indicted re-elected congressman vows ‘business-as-usual’

 “When you read between the lines in the indictment, there are a lot of bread crumbs there,” Forge said.

-Hunter’s wife is also facing jail time and could opt to cooperate.
+Hunter’s wife is also facing possible jail time and could opt to cooperate.
 Hunter has insinuated his wife, who was his campaign manager, was to blame for the misspending.
 But Forge said he does not believe she would testify against the father of their three children.

 “But who knows, the reality is those kids could wind up with both parents in jail at the same time,” he said.